 New programs followed, such as Yonkers' first physical therapy department, a renal dialysis unit and expanded psychiatric services.
 The Family Health Center and family medicine residency programs also were introduced.

 When Sister Mary Linehan arrived in 1968 to become Saint Joseph's president, the hospital's future was in doubt.
 The 1934 hospital building was outdated, and the economics of healthcare made it increasingly difficult to serve those in need.
 She made the decision to keep Saint Joseph's open and spent the next 34 years overseeing construction of a new hospital, a nursing home, and expanded outpatient services throughout the community.

-Today, Saint Joseph's has expanded in Westchester County and New York City through its 2010 acquisition of the behavioral health services of St. Vincent's Hospital Westchester, becoming one of the largest behavioral health providers in New York State.
+In 2000, Michael J. Spicer was named CEO.
+He is the first male and first lay president of Saint Joseph’s Medical Center.
+Under his leadership, Saint Joseph's has expanded in Westchester County and New York City through its 2010 acquisition of the behavioral health services of St. Vincent's Hospital Westchester, becoming one of the largest behavioral health providers in New York State.
 The opening of new primary care and cardiovascular centers in Yonkers and an imaging center in Riverdale demonstrate Saint Joseph's continuing commitment to the community.

 What began over a century ago as a small community hospital on the corner of Vark Street and South Broadway in downtown Yonkers, has emerged as a robust and growing health care system serving patients with programs and services in cities, towns and villages from Port Chester to Yonkers to the Bronx to Manhattan to Staten Island.
 Saint Joseph’s plans to continue to build on its 133-year legacy and looks forward to continuing to meet the medical and behavioral health needs of all those in need and continue to combat the social determinants of health and remain adaptable in the ever-evolving arena of healthcare.